les-nalder/ExData_Plotting1/README.md

 #Update
 Added the following files

-*R files, each with a function which will read from and filter the data source and create a single PNG file as lised below.
+*R files, each with a function which will read from and filter the data source and create a single PNG file as listed below.

   *plot1.R

   *plot2.R

   *plot3.R

   *plot4.R

-*PNG files created using teh code from teh respective files listed above *plot1.png
+*PNG files created using the code from the respective files listed above

+  *plot1.png

   *plot2.png

   *plot3.png

   *plot4.png

 ## Introduction